MiriTam/MeFit-FE/README.md

 ## View in Production

 MeFit is available in a production environment.

-The front-end part of the application is running on address https://mefit-fe.herokuapp.com/, while the back-end can be found running on https://mefit22api.azurewebsites.net/api/.
+The front-end part of the application is running on: https://mefit-fe.herokuapp.com/

+View the documentation for the API on: https://mefit22api.azurewebsites.net/api/

 ## Install and Run in Development